Predicting the mechanical properties of spring networks

-In this paper we directly derive a generalized elastic continuum limit of any triangulated spring network, with arbitrary reference lengths and spring constants, in two and three dimensions, solving an age-long question.
+In this paper we directly derive a generalized elastic continuum limit of any triangulated spring network, with arbitrary reference lengths and spring constants, in two and three dimensions\blu{, within arbitrary geometry, including residually stressed systems}.
 The resulting continuum limit depends solely on the network geometry and topology, as expressed by reference lengths, spring constants, and bonds.
 From this description, any macroscopic elastic quantity can be extracted, such as Poisson's ratio.
 We demonstrate the strength of this approach, by calculating Poisson's ratios for different test cases, both ordered and disordered, recovering even auxetic behavior.
-We identify the so-called "non-affine" displacements that are local deformations deviating from the local average deformation, and are responsible of the wide range of responses seen in disordered elastic media.
-The results are valid for residually stressed elastic systems.
+We identify and directly calculate the so-called "non-affine" displacement \blu{of every element}.
+These are local deformations deviating from the local average deformation, and are responsible of the wide range of responses seen in disordered elastic media.
+The results are valid for residually stressed elastic systems {by virtue of the mathematical formulation setting of the problem}.

 The continuum limit we derive is formulated within the theory of incompatible elasticity,\cite{Efrati2009} which is a modern formulation of elasticity, that successfully describes residually stressed elastic systems \cite{Zhang2019,Levin2021,Efrati2013}.
 In this formulation, an elastic material is described by a metric $\mathbf{g}$ with elements $g_{\mu\nu}$, which describes actual distances between material elements, and a reference metric $\mathbf{\bar{g}}$ with elements $\bar{g}_{\mu\nu}$ describing ideal distances.
 The elastic energy then depends on the squared difference of $\mathbf{g}- \mathbf{\bar{g}}$, $E_{el} \propto \left\|\bf{g -\bar{g}}\right\|^2$, for some proper choice (yet to be defined) of the norm $\| \cdot \|^2$, through the elastic (four-indexed) tensor $\bar{\bar{A}}$ (with elements $A^{\mu\nu\alpha\beta}$).